elcheapogary/satisplanory/README.md

 - https://satisfactory-calculator.com/
 - https://daniel2013.github.io/satisfactory/

-## Building
+## Building from source

-To build Satisplanory from source, you'll need Apache Maven.
-Only developers will need to do this - ordinary users should just use the download link above.
+Only developers would need to build Satisplanory from source - normal users should just use the download link above.

+To build Satisplanory from source, you'll need Apache Maven and OpenJDK 17.

-To build the Windows distribution zip file, do:
+To build the Windows distribution zip file, run the following command on a Windows machine:

 ```
 mvn -P "jlink,windows" clean verify
 ```

-To build the Linux distribution tar file, do:
+To build the Linux distribution tar file, run the following command on a Linux machine:

 ```
 mvn -P "jlink,linux" clean verify